 Both subscriptions still include all eight productivity apps from Office 365, alongside 1TB of storage with OneDrive (for each user in the Home subscription) and 60 minutes of Skype calls per month.

 What new features are there on Microsoft 365?

 The rebranding reflected a subtle shift in focus for Microsoft's subscription service, so there are relatively few new features.

-The company also revealed a host of new features, headlined by the inclusion of Microsoft Teams in its consumer-focused plans for the first time.
-Teams has boomed in popularity since many people were forced to work from home due to the coronavirus pandemic, and Microsoft wants to extend this to planning trips with friends.
-Curiously, this won't be available at launch and it's unclear how long we'll have to wait.
+The big news is the inclusion of Microsoft Teams in its consumer-focused plans for the first time.
+Teams has boomed in popularity since many people were forced to work from home due to the coronavirus pandemic, and Microsoft wants to extend its functionality to chatting with friends and arranging meet-ups.
+Read more about Microsoft Teams here.

 Existing apps will also see some useful upgrades right now.
 An AI-powered editor will now be available in Word and Outlook, allowing users to polish up their spelling, punctuation and grammar, while a built-in plagiarism checker will warn you if you've lifted too much text from another source.

 The PowerPoint Presenter Coach, previously reserved for organisations, will also now be available to consumers.
 This helps you to refine your presenting skills, helping you avoid stuttering or speaking in a monotone voice.

 Microsoft Lists, the company's latest task management app, is now available to Microsoft 365 business customers, reports WinBuzzer.

 The main differences between this and Microsoft To Do is the deep integration with OneDrive and SharePoint, the latter offering extensive sharing and collaboration tools.

 It's unclear whether the app will make its way to Personal and Family subscriptions in the future.